Ismaël Koné: Marseille

-On 28 June 2024, it was announced Ligue 1 club Olympique Marseille had reached an agreement for the permanent signing of Koné, for a reported transfer fee of £15m including add-ons.
+On June 28, 2024, it was announced Ligue 1 club Olympique Marseille had reached an agreement for the permanent signing of Koné, for a reported transfer fee of £15m including add-ons.
 After ankle injuries initially prevented him from practicing or playing regularly, Koné's time at Marseille became dominated by discussions of conflict between him and manager Roberto De Zerbi.

-On 24 January, De Zerbi publicly stated that the player "hasn't shown me that he's capable of being part of this project," and indicated that he would likely leave the club.
+On January 24, 2025, De Zerbi publicly stated that the player "hasn't shown me that he's capable of being part of this project," and indicated that he would likely leave the club.
 In August 2025, Marseille released a documentary account of its 2024–25 season that included footage of a training altercation between the two.

 Loan to Rennes

-On 3 February 2025, Koné joined Rennes on loan for the remainder of the 2024–25 season.
+On February 3, 2025, Koné joined Rennes on loan for the remainder of the 2024–25 season.
 In the final match of the 2024–25 Ligue 1 season at the Stade Vélodrome, he scored a long-range goal from 30 meters against his parent club, Marseille.

-Loan to Sassuolo
+Sassuolo

-On 29 July 2025, amidst further media reports of incompatibility between Koné and De Zerbi, Koné was loaned to Serie A club Sassuolo.
-He made his official debut on 15 August in a Coppa Italia match against US Catanzaro, starting and playing 84 minutes in a 1–0 victory.
+On July 29, 2025, amidst further media reports of incompatibility between Koné and De Zerbi, Koné was loaned to Serie A club Sassuolo.
+He made his official debut on August 15 in a Coppa Italia match against US Catanzaro, starting and playing 84 minutes in a 1–0 victory.
+On February 2, 2026, Sassuolo made the transfer permanent.

+On March 1, 2026, Koné scored the opening goal and was named man of the match in Sassuolo's 2–1 victory over Atalanta, with the goal coming eight minutes after Sassuolo had been reduced to ten men.